czhaoca/tech-hardware-reference/samsung/a9+/setup.md

 - **Custom ROMs**: If you plan on installing a custom ROM, ensure you unlock the bootloader and back up important data first.

 ## Backup and Restore

 It's always a good idea to back up your device before making significant changes to system apps.

+- Use Samsung Cloud or Google Drive to backup your contacts, settings, and photos.
+- You can also perform a local backup using ADB or third-party tools.